-- 1. Begin the session by asking the participants to divide themselves again into site wise groups. - 2.
+- 1. Begin the group wise by asking the participants to divide themselves again into site wise groups. - 2.
 Ask each group to draw a map of the town and mark all the locations and spots in the map.
 Write the estimated number of Transgender Hijras in each spot. - 3.
-Ask the participants to give a colour code to each of the outreach workers and peers. - 4.
+Ask the participants to give a colour code to each of the outreach workers and peers (who are nominated as ORW / PEs for the training purposes). - 4.
 Then using the different colour codes, mark the number of Transgender Hijras each outreach worker and peer knows in the spot.
-For example, assign the colour red to Laxmi, a PE, and mark all her Transgender Hijras contacts in each spot using red. - 5.
-Allot 30 minutes to complete mapping.
+For example, assign the colour red to Laxmi, a PE, and mark all her Transgender Hijras contacts in each spot using red.

+- 5. Allot 30 minutes to complete mapping.
 Ask each group to present their maps.
 Encourage the peers to make presentations. - 6.
-After each peer presents, ask the following questions: - What does the map show?

-- In which spots are the contacts limited?
+After each peer presents, ask the following questions: - What does the map show? - In which spots are the contacts limited?
 Why? - Where is the outreach not happening? - What should be done in those specific locations where Transgender Hijras are not reached? - 7.
-Conclude by asking participants if all the contacts that they marked are mutually exclusive, emphasising the fact that contacts could overlap.
+Conclude by asking participants if all the contacts that they marked are mutually exclusive, emphasizing the fact that contacts could overlap.
 For example, PEs may know the same member but count her as two contacts.